Sage-Bionetworks/recover/tests/README.md

 Tests are defined in the `tests` folder in this project.

 #### Running tests using Docker
-Tests are run inside a Docker container which includes all the necessary Glue/Spark dependencies and simulates the environment which the Glue jobs will be run in.
-A Dockerfile is included in the tests/ directory To run tests locally, first configure your AWS credentials, then launch and attach to the docker container by referencing the following example command as a template:
+All tests can be run inside a Docker container which includes all the necessary Glue/Spark dependencies and simulates the environment which the Glue jobs will be run in.
+A Dockerfile is included in the `tests` directory

+To run tests locally, first configure your AWS credentials, then launch and attach to the docker container (see following commands)

 Run the following commands to run tests for the s3_to_json script (in develop).